List of X-Men film series characters: Ororo Munroe / Storm

 In The Last Stand, Storm remains a member of the X-Men and a teacher.
 She accompanies Logan to search for Cyclops at Alkali Lake, only to find his visor and an unconscious Jean Grey.
-After Jean's escape, Storm and Logan go to the Grey residence where Storm battles Callisto.
+After Jean's escape, Storm and Logan go to the Grey residence, where Storm battles Callisto.
 She attends Professor X's funeral after Jean kills him.
-Storm battles alongside the X-Men to defend Alcatraz island from the Magneto's forces, killing Callisto with lightning.
-At the end of the film, Storm becomes the new headmaster of the institute.
+Storm battles alongside the X-Men to defend Alcatraz Island from Magneto's forces, killing Callisto with lightning during the battle.
+At the end of the film, Storm becomes the new headmistress of the Xavier Institute.

-In Days of Future Past, Storm is a survivor of the Sentinels and works alongside the X-Men.
+In Days of Future Past, Storm is a survivor of the Sentinels and works alongside the Free Mutants.
 She is killed first in the final battle, when a Sentinel climbs the wall behind her and spears her, throwing her body from the cliff.
 In the revised timeline, she is seen at the Xavier Institute.

-A young Ororo appears in Apocalypse, where she is a thief in Cairo before being recruited as a Horseman, turning her hair white in the process.
-She fights the X-Men, but in the final battle turns against Apocalypse due to seeing his cruelty.
-She prevents him from escaping with lightning.
+A young Ororo appears in Apocalypse, where she is a thief in Cairo before being recruited as a Horseman by Apocalypse, turning her hair white in the process.
+She fights the X-Men, but in the final battle turns against Apocalypse due to witnessing his cruelty, preventing his escape with her powers.
 The young Storm joins the X-Men and subsequently appears as a member in Dark Phoenix.
 This young version also makes a cameo in Deadpool 2.

-Young depictions of Storm appear as cameos in First Class and in a deleted scene of X-Men: Origins (played by April Elleston Enahoro).
+Young depictions of Storm appear as cameos in First Class and in a deleted scene of X-Men: Origins (portrayed by April Elleston Enahoro).
+She also appears in X-Men: The Official Game, voiced by Debra Wilson.